Peter Roussel of Burgundy (?-1577, Kassa)

 Here is the tombstone of a Burgundian knight in the town of Kassa (Kosice, Kaschau):

 There were many non-Hungarians fighting against the Ottomans in Hungary who were coming from the West.
 Eventually, lots of them established a family here and became Hungarian.
-This French knight may have been one of them, he was obviously the member of the so-called Valiant Order of the Borderland: he fought and died here, leaving behind sons and grandsons.
+This French knight may have been one of them, he was obviously a member of the so-called Valiant Order of the Borderland: he fought and died here, leaving behind sons and grandsons.
 Claudius, one of his grandsons had his tombstone carved and placed it in the crypt of the Saint Erzsébet (Elisabeth) Cathedral of Kassa (Kosice, Kaschau) in 1577, meaning that the Roussel family also found a home in Hungary.

 Peter Roussel was a knight from Burgundy, he used to be the Master of the king’s table.
 This rank was one of the high officials of the royal household in the Kingdom of Hungary.
 Thus, he must have been the Master of Stewards of King Habsburg Ferdinand.
-He was the captain of Szendrő castle (it is located in northern Hungary, it should not be confused with the other Szendrő castle (Smederevo) that can be found in Serbia.
+He was the captain of Szendrő castle (located in northern Hungary, it should not be confused with the other Szendrő castle (Smederevo) that can be found in Serbia.

 During the Dual Kingship of Hungary, Szendrő castle used to be in the „twilight zone”, between the lands of the Hungarian Kingdom ruled by Habsburg Ferdinand and the lands of Eastern Hungary that were slowly becoming the Transylvanian Principality.
-Lord Bebek Ferenc and his son, György owned Szendrő castle and as for befitting to proper robber knights, they were plundering and destroying the surrounding lands, whether they belonged to the western or the eastern part of the torn country.
+Lord Bebek Ferenc and his son, György owned Szendrő castle and as befitting to proper robber knights, they were plundering and destroying the surrounding lands, whether they belonged to the western or the eastern part of the torn country.

 Finally, it was General Lazarus Schwendi who took Szendrő castle away from Bebek György by force in 1566.
 Then, Schwendi garrisoned it with German guards, and the fort eventually became an important castle of the Borderland.
 The captain of the guards was Zolthay István but there were German officers as well.
 Here is more about General Schwendi: